Flank/flank-dashboard/metrics/web/docs/features/storybook/01_metrics_storybook_design.md

 #### [Storyboard](https://pub.dev/packages/storyboard)

 There are simple classes, which provide all the logic to start writing the storybook.
-It is just a little package, that helps to reduce a boilerplate.
+It is just a little package that helps to reduce a boilerplate.

 Pros: